philipturner/home-built-stm/README.md

 _<b>Left:</b> The aluminum billet, installed into the jig. <b>Right:</b> Highlighting the strange corner structure used to hold the billet.
 This corner elevates the workpiece above the floor, so the drill can go all the way through._

 Next problem: understanding the feeds and speeds.
 Someone said that all existing drill bits explode when machining aluminum.
 I think that's because they used the wrong feeds and speeds.
 Too slow, it might not have enough cutting power.
 Too fast, it might overload the machine's capabilities.
 I cannot solve this by just trying speeds at random.

+Things that break a drill bit:
+- Stainless steel workpiece "work hardening"
+- Aluminum workpiece welding to the tool, if "lubricant or appropriate tool coatings are not used"
+- Overheating due to surface speed exceeding the rated limit, or feedrate being way too slow for a given RPM (rubbing)
+- Flutes get too full and jam the tool.
+The tool snaps off suddenly.
+This is the most common problem for beginners, and <b>likely the event where a tool "exploded"</b>.